FloSch62/muxus/docs/guide/hosts.md

 ### Shared credentials

-A folder can hold shared SSH defaults — username, port, a private key and a password — that every host inside it inherits.
+A folder can provide a default username, port, private key and password for every host inside it.
 Open **Rename, move & style…** and fill in the **Shared SSH credentials** section.

 Precedence is always: the host's own settings first, then the nearest folder, then its